A Gascon chateau, a commandery of the Knights Templar and their many

 The Commandery

-A fortified castle, the headquarters of a Knights Templar Commandery, first affiliated with Nomdieu – a village located 40 kilometres away where the Commandery of the Knights Hospitaller of Saint John of Jerusalem was founded in 1152 – and then the Sovereign Military Order of Malta, the current constructions were erected around the fortress in order to form the village in the 15th century.
-At that time, the Saint Peter chapel, abutting the castle’s northeastern side became a parish church.
-As of 1254, the castle was, in turns, the property of many illustrious lords, including, Aimard du Bouzet in 1254, the viscounts of Lomagne, the counts of Armagnac and even the King of France Philippe le Bel.
-Saved from the Revolution by Jean-Louis Laclaverie, its owner until 1847 was Théodore Belloc de Labrousse, mayor of Lachapelle who initiated major works in the village.
+A fortified chateau, the headquarters of a Knights Templar Commandery, first affiliated with Nomdieu – a village located 40 kilometres away where the Commandery of the Knights Hospitaller of Saint John of Jerusalem was founded in 1152 – and then the Sovereign Military Order of Malta, the current constructions were erected around the fortress in order to form the village in the 15th century.
+It was at this time that the Saint Peter chapel, abutting the chateau’s northeastern side, became a parish church.
+As of 1254, the chateau was, in turns, the property of many illustrious lords, including, Aimard du Bouzet in 1254, the viscounts of Lomagne, the counts of Armagnac and even the King of France Philippe le Bel.
+Saved from the Revolution by Jean-Louis Laclaverie, it was then owned, until 1847, by Théodore Belloc de Labrousse the mayor of Lachapelle who initiated major works in the village.

 The ground floor

-Located to the north, it communicates with the garage of the adjacent building to the southwest via high vaults.
-A dirt ground covers the entire floor until the last room, which is used as a garage.
-A double door opens onto a street in the upper part of the village, giving the building an independent entrance.
+Located to the north, it communicates with the garage of the adjacent building to the southwest via a high vaulted corridor.
+Except for the last room, which is used as a garage, it has a beaten earth floor throughout, while double doors open onto a street in the upper part of the village, giving the building an independent entrance.

 The upstairs